Skip to main content

 Key Terms in SOS

 The Self-Organising System (SOS) is the decision-making process adopted by Extinction Rebellion (XR).
-This guide walks you some key components of SOS that we adopt to further the principles and values of XR.
+This guide walks you through some key components of SOS that we adopt to further the principles and values of XR.

 A group or unit within the larger XR organisation.